 Mr. Fung Kam Foo was appointed to the Board on 1 October 2021.
-He also sits on the Audit Committee of the Company.
+On 29 April 2022, he was appointed as the Chairman of the Remuneration Committee and Nomination Committee of the Company.
+He also sits on the Audit and Risk Management Committee of the Company.

 He holds a Bachelor of Computer Science and Business Administration (Honours) from the University of Guelph in Canada.
-He is currently the Head of Digital at Damansara Holdings Bhd (DHB).
-He is also Honorary Secretary of Internet Alliance of Malaysia, Coach and Mentor for Cradle's CGP, MaGIC and MDEC Mentor+ programs.
+He is currently the Head of Group Digital at Damansara Holdings Bhd (DHB).
+He is also an active Coach and Mentor for Cradle's MyStartUp, MDEC Mentor+ and Proficeo's 100Soonicorns programs.